Vishwajit Rane: Cabinet Minister in the Manohar Parrikar-led government

 Vishwajit Rane was sworn in as a Cabinet Minister on 12 April 2017 in the cabinet led by Manohar Parrikar.
 He was allotted the portfolio of Health.
 As the Health Minister in the third Manohar Parrikar Ministry, Rane took the decision of charging nominal fees in the Goa Medical College, Hospicio Hospital and the Asilo Hospital for the patients who are not residents of the state of Goa since 1 January 2018.

 2022 Goa Legislative Assembly Election

 Vishwajit Rane retained his Valpoi constituency as a candidate of the Bharatiya Janata Party in the 2022 Goa Legislative Assembly elections.
 Deviya Rane his spouse also won the Porem Constituency election on the Bharatiya Janata Party ticket.
-Vishwajit and Deviya Rane are now spousal couples in Goa Legislative Assembly.
-The other spousal couples are Atanasio Monserrate and Jennifer Monserrate, and Francis Lobo and Delilah Lobo.
+Vishwajit and Deviya Rane are now spousal couple in Goa Legislative Assembly.
+The other spousal couples are Atanasio Monserrate and Jennifer Monserrate, and Michael Lobo and Delilah Lobo.

+Reception

+In 2019, Rane was involved in the Rafale deal controversy when Congress released an audio clip, purportedly of Rane, claiming that then-Chief Minister Manohar Parrikar held Rafale deal files in his bedroom, implying potential blackmail.
+Rane dismissed the clip as "doctored," denying any discussion on the Rafale deal and calling for a criminal investigation.
+He wrote to BJP President Amit Shah and Parrikar, reiterating the audio’s inauthenticity.
+Congress persisted, alleging the clip exposed irregularities in the Rafale deal, but no conclusive evidence substantiated the claims.

+In June 2025, Rane publicly reprimanded and ordered the suspension of the Chief Medical Officer at Goa Medical College and Hospital, after a complaint about the doctor's alleged mistreatment of a patient.
+A viral video showed Rane berating the doctor, prompting backlash from the Indian Medical Association and Goa Association of Resident Doctors, who demanded a fair inquiry and a public apology, threatening a strike.
+Opposition parties, including Congress and Aam Aadmi Party, criticized Rane’s authoritarian approach, calling for his removal as the Health Minister.
+Rane defended his actions, prioritizing patient care but admitted his tone could have been more measured.
+Chief Minister Pramod Sawant then overruled the doctor's suspension.

+Also in June 2025, Congress accused Rane of a "jobs-for-cash" scam involving fake appointment letters.
+Rane denied the allegations, challenging accusers to provide evidence and directing his departments to file complaints against forged documents.